Search

 Drawbacks

-Team-Draft Interleaving
+Team-draft Interleaving

-The team-draft interleaving approach overcomes the issue described for balanced interleaving with a new way of constructing the interleaved result list lI .
-In particular, the algorithm relies on the widely used method of team captains, in team-matches, for the selection of the players.
+The team-draft interleaving approach overcomes the issue described for balanced interleaving with a new way of constructing the interleaved result list lI.
+In particular, the algorithm relies on the widely used method of team captains, in team matches, for the selection of the players.

 The implemented algorithm is the following:

-Let’s make also here an example to explain everything more clearly.
+Let’s also make here an example to explain everything more clearly.

 Suppose to have lA = (a1, a2, …) and lB = (b1, b2, …).